sf-wdi-24/rails_blog_app/readme.md

 **Objective:** Use Rails to build a full-stack blog application.
 You will be building this app over the course of three evenings.

-**Your objective for this evening is to set up the `users` resource of your blog, and implement authentication, validations, and error-handling.**
+**Your objective for this evening is to set up the `users` resource of your blog and implement authentication, validations, and error-handling.**

 ## Getting Started